timeflux/burst/README.md

 Several accumulation engines are available, which can be configured either from the [classification graph](https://github.com/timeflux/burst/blob/main/graphs/classification.yaml) or adjusted in realtime from the control panel (by pressing the `s` key).

-The current default decision engine is _Steady_.
+The current default decision engine is _Momentum_.

 #### Parameters available for all decision engines